 - 14.4.1 A core principle of the NPPF is to recognise the intrinsic and beauty of the countryside.
 Paragraph 187 of the Framework further states that the planning system should contribute to and enhance the natural and local environment by protecting and enhancing valued landscapes. - 14.4.2 Landscape Character is defined as 'a distinct, recognisable and consistent pattern of elements in the landscape that makes one landscape different from another, rather than better or worse'.
 The landscape character is that which makes an area unique. - 14.4.3 The Site is located on the northern edge of the settlement of Elsenham.
 It forms a broadly triangular shaped land parcel between the built edge of Elsenham, the M11 and the West Anglian Main Line railway.
 Neither the Site nor the landscape in its vicinity, are covered by any statutory or non-statutory designation for landscape character or quality. - 14.4.4 The Site lies within the Broxted Farmland Plateau, as identified in the Uttlesford District Landscape Character Assessment.
-Whilst the Site displays some characteristics of the wider character area in that it is relatively open farmland, it is heavily influenced by the surrounding transport infrastructure and the built edge of Elsenham. - 14.4.5 In addition, it is relatively low lying, flat land which is contained by the rising land to the east and west.
+Whilst the Site displays some characteristics of the wider character area in that it is relatively open farmland, it is heavily influenced by the surrounding transport infrastructure and the built edge of Elsenham.

+- 14.4.5 In addition, it is relatively low lying, flat land which is contained by the rising land to the east and west.
 The Site contains few landscape features of note, and lacks a strong landscape framework, with field boundary hedgerows largely absent.
 The landscape quality and value of the Site is assessed as medium to low. - 14.4.6 The submitted Landscape and Visual Impact Assessment considers that although there would be a substantial change in the character of the Site, landscape and visual effects on the character or views from the wider countryside would be limited.
 Development at the Site will extend built development at the northern edge of Elsenham into an area of farmland.
 Despite this, the Site is well contained by the surrounding transport infrastructure which separates it from the wider countryside to the east and west.
-Development in this location would form a logical extension to the existing built-up area and would be well related to the established settlement pattern within Elsenham.

-- 14.4.7 The Council's Landscape Officer has reviewed the submitted Landscape Assessment and advises the proposal the effect of the proposed on the existing character of the immediate site would be major to moderate adverse, although this would be localised.
-This is due to the change of the undeveloped agricultural field to a residential development, however this is localised. - 14.4.8 The proposal for up to 240 dwellings would result in the introduction of built form where there is none currently.
+Development in this location would form a logical extension to the existing built-up area and would be well related to the established settlement pattern within Elsenham. - 14.4.7 The Council's Landscape Officer has been consulted and no in principle objections have been raised.
+The effect of the proposal on the existing character of the immediate site would be major to moderate adverse, although this would be localised.
+This is due to the change of the undeveloped agricultural field to a residential development; however, this is localised.
+Whist there would be substantial change caused by the proposed development on the existing character of the application site, the effect on the broader landscape would be limited and could be mitigated by a scheme of appropriate landscaping. - 14.4.8 The proposal for up to 240 dwellings would result in the introduction of built form where there is none currently.
 The new built form would be partly screened and contained within the established structure and fabric of the site when seen from outlying countryside locations.
 The proposed woodland areas to the north of the site additional planting and retention of existing trees and vegetation would significantly mitigate the visual impact of the development on the wider landscape.
 The landscaping of the development would be approved as part of a reserved matters application.
 The development would not result in a significant overly prominent or discordant effect and would appear as an unobtrusive addition to the settlement set behind the established boundary treatments and adjacent to existing properties.